Our Town St. Helena seeks applicants for affordable rental on Pope Street

 The nonprofit Our Town St Helena (OTSH) is seeking applicants for its newly acquired affordable rental unit on Pope Street.

-The large lot has a 2-bedroom, 1-bathroom house with garden, plus space to add up to four additional units.
+The large lot has a two-bedroom, one-bathroom house with garden, plus space to add up to four additional units.
 Once constructed, all units will be available for individuals, families and seniors making between approximately $40,000 to $100,000 annual income.
 Our Town will own and manage the rental units long-term.

 Pre-applications are available at ourtownsthelena.org, at the Upper Valley Family Centers in St. Helena and Calistoga or at the Hunt's Grove Manager’s Office.
 Pre-applications must be returned by Oct.
 14 to marisol@ourtownsthelena.org or in person during business hours to the Hunt’s Grove Manager’s Office.